-If we let T be a subset of S and $T^1$ its complement.
-Supposing every state of $T^1$ can be reached from every prior state of T, and it is readily possible to move from one state of T to a new state of $T^1$ (but not vice-versa) then state T is called a transient set.
-A transient state is an element of a transient set (Agbadudu, 1996; Idolor, 2009).
+If we let T be a subset of S and T1 its complement.
+Supposing every state of T1 can be reached from every prior state of T; and it is readily possible to move from one state of T to a new state of T1 (but not viceversa) then state T is called a transient set.
+A transient state being an element of a transient set (Agbadudu, 1996; Idolor, 2009).

-3. Closed Set and Absorbing States
+Closed Set and Absorbing States

 In Markovian systems, the set C of states is referred to as being closed if the Markovian probabilistic system; once in any of the states of C, persistently remains that state indefinitely.
-A special example of a closed set is a single state $E_i$ with transition probability $P{ij} = 1$ .
-In this case, $E_i$ is called an absorbing state.
-All the states of an irreducible chain must form a closed set, and no subset can be closed.
-The closed set C should satisfy all the Markovian conditions and hence could also be studied independently.

-A state K is referred to as being in an absorbing state if $P{kk} = 1$ .
+A special example of a closed set is a single state E_i with transition probability $P{ij} = 1$.
+In this case E_i is called an absorbing state.
+All the states of an irreducible chain must form a closed set and no subset can be closed.
+The closed set C should satisfy all the Markovian conditions hence could also be independently.
+A state K is referred to as being in an absorbing state if $P{kk} = 1$.
 As long as the chain visits K it continues to remain in that state forever.
 If K satisfies the condition to be regarded as an absorbing state, the first passage probability from i to K can be regarded as the probability of absorption into K, having started at i.
 Whenever there are more than one absorbing states in a chain, there is the evident possibility of the process being absorbed into one of the states, hence the need to also desirably find the probabilities of absorption.
 The probabilities are easily obtained mathematically by resolving a system of linear equations.
-If we assume that a Markov Chain is such that ultimately one of the absorbing states will be reached; if the state is in an absorbing state, the set of absorption probabilities $f{ik}$ is said to satisfy the following mathematical properties.
+If we assume that a Markov Chain is such that ultimately one of the absorbing states will be reached; if the state is in an absorbing state, the set of absorption probabilities fik is said to satisfy the following mathematical properties.

-$$F{ik} = \Sigma P{ij}F{jk}$$

-, for all $i = 0, 1, ..., M$ .
-(9)
+$$F{ik} = \Sigma P{ij} F{jk}$$ , for all $i = 0, 1,...,M$.

-j=0

-subject to the conditions that
+subject to the conditions that:

-$\mathbf{F}{\mathbf{kk}}=\mathbf{1},$
+$F{kk} = 1$,

-$F{ik} = 0$ if state i is recurrent and $i \neq k$ .
+$F{ik} = 0$ if state i is recurrent and $i \neq k$.

 Absorption probabilities are important in "random walks".
-Random walks are Markovian chains with properties suggesting that if the system is positioned in state i, with a single on step transition, the system could remain at i or very conveniently move to any one of the numerous states that are immediately adjacent to state i (Hilier & Lieberman, 1990).
+A random walks are Markovian chains with properties suggesting that if the system is positioned in state i, with a single on step transition, the system could remain at i or very conveniently move to any one of the numerous states that are immediately adjacent to state i (Hilier & Lieberman, 1990).

-4. Ergodic States
+Ergodic States

 These are set of states where once the process moves into it, the process cannot leave it; rather it moves thereafter among states in the set (Agbadudu, 1996, Taha, 2001; Eriki & Idolor, 2009; Idolor & Braimah, 2015).
-If all the states of a Markov Chain are ergodic, then the chain is irreducible as shown in equation(10). $a^{(m)} = a^{(0)}P^n$ (10)
+If all the states of a Markov Chain are ergodic, then the chain is irreducible as shown in equation(10).

+$$a^{(n)} = a^{(0)}P^n (10)$$

-In this case, the absolute probability converges clearly to a particular limiting distribution as long as $n \rightarrow \infty$ , whenever this limiting probability distributions are independent of the initial probability distributions $a^{(0)}$ (Taha, 2001).
+In this case, the absolute probability converges clearly to a particular limiting distribution as as long as $n\rightarrow\infty$, whenever this limiting probability distributions are independent of the initial probability distributions $a^{(0)}$ (Taha, 2001).

-C. Classification of Chains
+Classification of Chains